-It transformed from gray, functional architecture and other unexciting urban characteristics, it transformed into a city filled with lively pedestrian streets, lively festivals, colorful buildings, excellent museums, and beautiful green parks.
+It transformed from gray, functional architecture and other unexciting urban characteristics into a city filled with lively pedestrian streets, lively festivals, colorful buildings, excellent museums, and beautiful green parks.
 It finally became alive, if you will, and discovered its potential and personality.

-Go To The Enver Hoxha Pyramid
+1. Go To The Enver Hoxha Pyramid

 Located in the heart of the city, on the main road between the Presidential Palace and Skanderbeg Square, the building was opened in 1988 as the Enver Hoxha Museum.
 Originally meant to be dedicated to Enver Hoxha, the communist leader who ruled Albania from the end of World War II to 1985, the fall of communism in 1991 resulted in a logical repurposing and rebranding.

-Since then, the Pyramid has served as an exhibition and conference center, a base of humanitarian aid during the 1999 Kosovo War, and even as a media broadcasting center.
+Since then, the Pyramid has served as an exhibition and conference center, a base of humanitarian aid during the 1999 Kosovo War, and even a media broadcasting center.

-Walk Across The Tanners’ Bridge
+2. Walk Across The Tanners’ Bridge

-Explore Skanderbeg Square
+3. Explore Skanderbeg Square

-Around Skanderbeg Square, you’ll find major Tirana attractions like the National Historical Museum, the Palace of Culture, the Et’hem Bey Mosque, the Clock Tower, the National Library and various ministries.
+Around Skanderbeg Square, you’ll find major Tirana attractions like the National Historical Museum, the Palace of Culture, the Et’hem Bey Mosque, the Clock Tower, the National Library, and various ministries.

-Eat At An International Chain Across From The Former Headquarters Of Communism’s Reign
+4. Eat At An International Chain Across From The Former Headquarters Of Communism’s Reign

 Enver Hoxha is perhaps one of the most famous communist leaders — a man who has isolated the whole country of Albania for over 41 years.